cawka/cs118-spring2016/project-2.md

         ./server PORT-NUMBER FILE-NAME

-- You have to design your own transport layer header for this project.
-It is up to you what information you want to include in the header (e.g., Sequence number, Acknowledge Number, and etc.), but you will at least need a sequence number field.
-You are free to define what kind of messages you will require, and the format of the messages.

-  **The designed packet format must be described in the project report.**
+- You should use the packet format defined later in the project description.

 - Note that your programs will act as both a network application (file transfer program) as well as a reliable transport layer protocol built over the unreliable UDP transport layer.